alextanhongpin/architecture-decision-records/golang/017-use-locking.md

 Each locking mechanism has its own tradeoffs, so it is important to choose the right one for your needs.

+If the process can be asynchronous, we can also use Kafka and send all the message to the same partition by key.
+This allows processing the message by the consumer serially for a given partition key, e.g. when updating transaction state, we use transaction id as the partition key.

 ## Decision

 We will use Redis for distributed locking in our system.
 Redis is a fast, in-memory key-value store that is well-suited for locking applications.
 It provides a simple and efficient locking API that is easy to use.